MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Welcome_to_Microsoft_Teams.md

 Welcome to Microsoft Teams
 ==========================================================
 This is the Teams Home page.
-Featured content, scenarios.

-Links to Upgrading, FastTrack, etc.
+Featured content, scenarios, links to Upgrading, FastTrack, etc.

+What is Microsoft Teams?
+As an IT Admin, how do I manage it?
+I'm using Skype for Business Online.
+Where does Microsoft Teams fit in?
+I'm using Skype for Business v.Next Server (on-premises).
+Where does Microsoft Teams fit in?